solliancenet/dp-203-v2/Instructions/Labs/07/README.md

 4. Select **Run** from the toolbar menu to execute the SQL command.

+**DO NOT RUN the next command in step 5**

 5. In the query window, replace the script with the following to load the data into the `wwi_staging.SalesHeap` table. **DO NOT RUN** this command.
-In the interest of time, we will skip this command since it takes around 6 minutes to execute:
+In the interest of time, we will skip this command since it takes around 10 minutes to execute:

     ```sql
     INSERT INTO [wwi_staging].[SaleHeap]